danimoya/AIVim-Editor/README.md

 - **Code Improvement**: Get AI-powered refactoring and optimization suggestions with diff-style presentation
 - **Code Generation**: Generate new code based on natural language descriptions
 - **Custom AI Queries**: Ask questions about your code and receive contextual answers
-- **Interactive Chat**: Have multi-turn conversations with AI about your code

 - **Code Analysis**: Get complexity analysis and bug detection for your code
 - **Multi-Tab Interface**: View and compare original and AI-improved code in tabs
 - **Version History**: Automatic tracking of file changes with metadata